Billy Beer: In popular media

-In the 22nd episode of season 3 of The Simpsons, "The Otto Show", Homer Simpson pulls a can of Billy Beer from the pocket of his "concert-going jacket", presumably from the last concert he had attended when he was younger, and drinks the beer.
+In the 22nd episode of season 3 of The Simpsons, "The Otto Show," Homer Simpson pulls a can of Billy Beer from the pocket of his "concert-going jacket," presumably from the last concert he had attended when he was younger, and drinks the beer.

-In the 8th episode of season 9 of The Simpsons, "Lisa the Skeptic", Homer is hoarding Billy Beer cans, anticipating that they will rise in value.
-He drinks one of the beers and says wistfully, "We elected the wrong Carter".
+In the eighth episode of season 9 of The Simpsons, "Lisa the Skeptic," Homer is hoarding Billy Beer cans, anticipating that they will rise in value.
+He drinks one of the beers and says wistfully, "We elected the wrong Carter."

-In the opening of Daffy Duck's Quackbusters, Daffy Duck works as a DeLorean salesman, and offers "a free gift pack of ice-cold Billy Beer with each and every purchase."
+In the opening of Daffy Duck's Quackbusters, Daffy Duck works as a DeLorean salesman and offers "a free gift pack of ice-cold Billy Beer with each and every purchase."

-In the episode Shoeway to Heaven of season 9 of Married With Children, Al is dumbfounded and asks the reporter "well what happened in the seventies?" to which the reporter replies "the Ford Pinto, Diff'rent Strokes and Billy Beer".
+In the episode "Shoeway to Heaven" of season 9 of Married With Children, Al is dumbfounded and asks the reporter "well what happened in the seventies?" to which the reporter replies "the Ford Pinto, Diff'rent Strokes and Billy Beer."

+In the episode "1977 2000" of "Get a Life (American TV series)", Chris travels back in time to fix Gus' past where Gus and his friends are drinking Billy Beer.

-10+ songs were released about Billy Beer in the 1970s and early 80s.
+Over ten songs about Billy Beer were released in the 1970s and early '80s.